devaru-ai/algorithms-and-data-structures/linked-lists/revision/README.md

 Prove mathematically where the pointers meet in a cycle It turns $O(N)$ space solutions into $O(1)$ space.

-1. Middle of the Linked List (Warm-up)
+1. Middle of the Linked List
 2. Linked List Cycle (detection)
 3. Linked List Cycle II (finding the entrance node—this requires math)
 4. Remove Nth Node From End of List